Please take a few moments to fill out this survey to help us learn a little more about you:

 Maybe you hate your job.

-Maybe you can’t stand getting up every day and hitting the snooze button seventeen times.
+Maybe you can’t stand getting up every day and you hit the snooze button seventeen times.

 You never imagined that the majority of your waking life would be consumed, by the dull and mundane consistent routine, that only leaves you exhausted and unmotivated at the end of the day.